INS No. 160b(i); Annatto extracts, bixin-based

 CAS No. 1393-63-1

 Annatto extracts have been used for over two centuries as a food color, especially in cheese, and various types are now used in a wide range of food, drugs and cosmetic products, including butter, margarine, salad dressing, ice cream and other frozen desserts, confectionery, egg products, fish and fish products, meat products, cereals, cakes, beverages, soup mixes, fruit products, snacks, bakery products, spices and seasonings, and sausage casings.

-JECFA (2006).
-Safety Evaluation of Certain Additives and Contaminants.
-WHO Food Add.
-Series No. 58.
-Sixty-seventh meeting of the Joint WHO/FAO Expert Committee on Food Additives) WHO Food Additives Series No. 58, 2007.
+Safety Evaluation of Certain Food Additives and Contaminants (Sixty-seventh meeting of the Joint WHO/FAO Expert Committee on Food Additives) WHO Food Additives Series No. 58, 2007.
 Available online

 EFSA ANS Panel (EFSA Panel on Food Additives and Nutrient Sources added to Food), 2016.
 Scientiﬁc opinion on the safety of annatto extracts (E 160b) as a food additive.
 EFSA Journal 2016;14(8):4544, 87 pp. Available online